o3de/o3de.org/content/docs/user-guide/components/reference/vegetation-filters/vegetation-altitude-filter.md

 weight: 100
 ---

-Add the **Vegetation Altitude Filter** component to limit spawning vegetation or blocker instances to a specific range of heights.
+Add the **Vegetation Altitude Filter** component to limit vegetation or blocker instance placement to a specific height range.

 ## Provider